 -Relatability: For most Americans, it is probably easier to imagine a tornado coming through your town and destroying their life than imagining losing their job and becoming homeless.
 This could be one of the causes because it is simply easier to relate to the tragedy of a person in a natural disaster.

 -The Uncomfortable Factor: For some reason, homelessness makes many people uncomfortable.
 Even though people generally try to pretend to be sympathetic towards homeless people sitting on the street, most people truly feel uneasy when in the presence of them.
 Obviously, people would rather donate time and funds to something they feel comfortable thinking about instead of an issue that makes them feel uneasy.
+I truly have no idea what the answer to this question is, but the above ideas are just some guesses.
+Do you agree with any of these ideas?
+Do you have any other possible answers to the question?

 Ellie-